 I could use more palm trees here in Dallas and while I’m at it a Togo’s.
 However, the “City of Angels” reference in this post’s title is about bridging the gap between entrepreneurs and angel investors rather than going “Under the Bridge.”

 The startup ecosystem in Dallas is discombobulated if not broken.
 “Underperforming” would be a kind word to describe Dallas relative to other startup communities.
-To improve the Dallas startup scene, Alex Muse of Big in Japan is taking action and starting an entrepreneur-angel investor group:
+To improve the Dallas startup scene, a group of people in Dallas came together to form a group as follows:

 The basic idea is to form a group designed to a) generate LOCAL dealflow for angel investors, b) assist entrepreneurs in the creation of fundable startups and c) provide investment capital for startups.
 Instead of charging angels and entrepreneurs a fee to participate require that they instead invest their time.